What is the issue?

 Intersex people are born with physical sex characteristics that do not neatly fit medical norms for female or male bodies.
 Infants, children, adolescents and adults born with intersex variations risk or suffer forced and coercive medical interventions, designed to make our bodies more typically female or male.

 These forced interventions are sometimes termed ‘intersex genital mutilation’ or ‘IGM’ (Office of the High Commissioner for Human Rights 2019).
-They are different to medical interventions intended to treat evidenced urgent necessity, such as to manage an evidenced inability to urinate, an evidenced high cancer risk, or salt wasting, in that they are not necessary for health, but instead rely on social, cultural and technical rationales.
+They are distinguished from medical interventions intended to treat evidenced urgent necessity, such as to manage an evidenced inability to urinate, an evidenced high cancer risk, or salt wasting, in that they are not necessary for health, but instead rely on social, cultural and technical rationales.

 The consequences of early and unnecessary deferrable interventions can include pain, trauma, shame, loss of sexual function and sensation, urinary incontinence and urgency, a need for ongoing medical treatment or repeat surgeries, experiences of violation and sexual assault, reinforcement of incorrect sex assignment, loss of autonomy and loss of choice.
 Early exposures to general anaesthesia are also now associated with developmental delays (Schneuer and others 2018).